My shopping cart

 Maintaining connection and community is a new ballgame, and humans resist change.
 We get it.
 And we'd like to help; help you help yourself and the world.
-To that end, we're excited to partner with Kubota Canada's #GrowStronger campaign, and work with them to build gardens big and small.
+To that end, we partnered with Kubota Canada's #GrowStronger #CultiverLaForce campaign, and worked with them to build gardens big and small.

 The original wartime "Victory Gardens" were planted not only to supplement the food supply, but to boost morale.
 Getting your hands dirty, nurturing a seedling into a healthy plant, eating something you grew and picked yourself...it's incredibly empowering and satisfying.
 It's good for your soul, your family, and your community.
 It's good for the planet.